emilesd/MS-Excel-ERP-Analytics/README.md

 I'd like to contact you via email.
 Please contact me here. `emilesonneveld617@gmail.com` Actually freealncer detects our chatting so I can't share contact info with you inside of platform.
-Please avoid to leave the message regarding this, just send me message if you don't mind. thanks
+Please avoid to leave the message regarding this, just email me if you don't mind. thanks

 ---